 Most of the sites soon return to grid parallel, but ShopRite Oakland remains in island mode until Monday, August 10, successfully weathering a six-day outage that could have been devastating for the store if it had not had reliable on-site power generation in place.

 Achieving Resilient Energy with Microgrids and World-Class Operations

 Throughout Tropical Storm Isaias, the Unison Energy team managed island mode for eight microgrids in New York and New Jersey, ensuring the sites had energy resiliency as they served their communities, with some sites remaining in island mode for almost a week.
 Most teams would count this as a success, congratulate each other, and return to normal operations.

-Two days after the storm, while two sites were still operating independent of the grid in island mode, Scott Fiveland, VP of Operations, convened the first debrief: “As part of Unison Energy’s continuous improvement process, we will be evaluating our response to the storm, including preparations, parts availability, tools, monitoring team performance, communications systems, mechanical and electrical issues, all system faults, technician coverage, and most important, our safety protocols.”
+Two days after the storm, while two sites were still operating independently of the grid in island mode, Scott Fiveland, VP of Operations, convened the first debrief: “As part of Unison Energy’s continuous improvement process, we will be evaluating our response to the storm, including preparations, parts availability, tools, monitoring team performance, communications systems, mechanical and electrical issues, all system faults, technician coverage, and most importantly, our safety protocols.”
 Even successful events at Unison Energy have important lessons to be learned.
 Careful attention to detail and continuous improvement is how we maintain our service excellence.